SUCCESSFUL I-601A FOR APPLICANT WHO WAS THE PRIMARY SOURCE OF FINANCIAL SUPPORT FOR FAMILY

 - Nationality: Honduras

 - Case: I-601A, Application for Provisional Unlawful Presence Waiver

 - Processing Time: 3.5 Months

 - Citizen wife of 11 years and his 4 U.S. Citizen children did not demonstrate extreme hardship.

 Mr. Sanchez had accrued 18 years of unlawful presence in the United States by entering without inspection from Honduras.
 Mr. Sanchez had been married to Mrs. Sanchez for 11 years, and they had 4 children together.
 Both Mr. and Mrs. Sanchez helped take care of Mrs. Sanchez’ sister’s two children, as their mother died of cancer at the age of 27.
-Mrs. Wong was born in the U.S., and was employed as a Medicare Representative.
+Mrs. Sanchez was born in the U.S., and was employed as a Medicare Representative.